Chain store

 Walmart (top) and Target (bottom) are two of the most popular chain stores in the United States.

-A chain store or retail chain is a retail outlet in which several locations share a brand, central management and standardized business practices.
+A chain store or retail chain is a retail outlet in which several locations share a brand, central management, and standardized business practices.
 They have come to dominate many retail markets, dining markets, and service categories in many parts of the world.
-A franchise retail establishment is one form of a chain store.
+A franchised retail establishment is one form of a chain store.
 In 2005, the world's largest retail chain, Walmart, became the world's largest corporation based on gross sales.